 - Examine and communicate the importance of animal welfare to academic and other audiences

-- Learn from highly qualified, enthusiastic and internationally renowned teachers
+- Learn from highly qualified, enthusiastic and renowned teachers

 You consider animal rights and the ethics around using animals for food, sport, and scientific research.
 How should society reflect those rights and ethics in our law-making and public policies?
 We scrutinise the many forms of animal use in different settings, such as farming, transportation and slaughter, laboratories, homes, zoos and various other entertainment locales, and about free-ranging animals in natural environments.
 As you progress through the programme, you master the skills and knowledge involved in assessing and ensuring the welfare of animals using a range of data and sound scientific processes.